infodave212/Global-Warming-Project-3/README.md

 To reproduce the problem, follow these steps:

-1. Navigate to `26-Stu_Resolver-Context/Unsolved` from the command line.

-2. Run `npm install`, `npm run seed`, and `npm run develop`.
+1. Run `npm install`, `npm run seed`, and `npm run develop`.

-3. Open <localhost:3000/login> in the browser.
+2. Open <localhost:3000/login> in the browser.

-4. Log in with the following test credentials, or create your own user and some thoughts:
+3. Log in with the following test credentials, or create your own user and some thoughts:

     ```json
     {